Deception Bay

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's aggregation of ATO data released in financial year 2023 shows Deception Bay had a median taxpayer income of $48,554 and an average of $54,549.
-This is below the national averages of $58,236 and $72,799 for Greater Brisbane respectively.
-With a 9.91% increase since financial year 2023 based on Wage Price Index growth, estimates for September 2025 are approximately $53,366 (median) and $59,955 (average).
-According to the 2021 Census, incomes in Deception Bay fall between the 14th and 18th percentiles nationally.
-Income distribution shows that 30.5% of locals (6,209 people) earn between $1,500 - 2,999 annually, similar to the broader region's 33.3%.
-Housing affordability is severe, with only 80.3% of income remaining after housing costs, ranking at the 15th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2023, the suburb of Deception Bay had a median income among taxpayers of $48,554.
+The average level stood at $54,549.
+This was below the national average and compared to levels of $58,236 and $72,799 across Greater Brisbane respectively.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates would be approximately $54,070 (median) and $60,746 (average) as of March 2026.
+According to 2021 Census figures, household, family and personal incomes in Deception Bay all fell between the 14th and 18th percentiles nationally.
+Distribution data showed the predominant cohort spanned 30.5% of locals (6,405 people) in the $1,500 - 2,999 category, consistent with broader trends across the region showing 33.3% in the same category.
+Housing affordability pressures were severe, with only 80.3% of income remaining, ranking at the 15th percentile.

 Frequently Asked Questions - Income